 The Company has made qualifying third party indemnity provisions for the benefit of the Directors as set out in a corporate services agreement.
-Intertrust Management Limited has made qualifying third party indemnity provisions for the benefit of Intertrust Directors 1 Limited and Intertrust Directors 2 Limited.
-These indemnity provisions remained in force at the date of the Annual Report and Financial Statements.
+CSC Management Services (UK) Limited (formerly Intertrust Management Limited) has made qualifying third party indemnity provisions for the benefit of CSC Directors (No.3) Limited (formerly Intertrust Directors 1 Limited) and CSC Directors (No.4) Limited (formerly Intertrust Directors 2 Limited).
 All of the indemnities remained in force throughout the accounting period and as at the date of the Annual Report and Financial Statements.